 American Celebrities, Swedish RootsJuly 31, 2017

 Let’s be honest, when you come across a celebrity you love, you need to know everything about this person.
 We get it.
 In fact, we’re often guilty ourselves over here at Umgås when we get a new celebrity crush.
-Since we’re lovers of all things Swedish, here are a handful of American celebrities who have Swedish roots.
+Since we’re lovers of all things Swedish, here are a handful of American celebrities who are Swedish.

 The actor’s last name, Gyllenhaal, is correctly pronounced “yee-lin-helle-uh” and for best results, we recommend reading this aloud in your finest Swedish accent.
 Gyllenhaal gets his Swedish roots from his father, director and writer Stephen Gyllenhaal.
 According to The Washington Post, he apparently descended from Swedish royalty.
 Perhaps that’s why he’s so witty, charming and good looking.